 Kanael, Baruch.
 “Notes on the Dates used during the Bar Kokhba Revolt.”
 Israel.
 Exploration Journal 21 (1971): 39–46.

 Based on numismatic and epigraphic discoveries, Kanael found that the dating in Judea during the revolt began in the month of Nisan 132 after Bar Kokhba seized control of Jerusalem.
-See: Eshel 2003.
+See also Eshel 2003.

 Keppie, Lawrence.
 J.F.
 “The History and Disappearance of the Legion XXII Deiotariana”, In Greece and Rome in Eretz Israel, Collected Essays, Edited by Aryeh Kasher, Uriel, Rappaport, Gideon, Fuks, 54–61.
 Jerusalem: Yad Ben Zvi, 1990.